anhquan99/markdown/Technical/DevOps/Azure/Exam guide/Azure Functions.md

 - They are a logical container for storage resources used in durable functions orchestration such as the queues, tables, and containers we can see in our storage account.
 # Controlling timing
 - It used for timeout when functions run too long.
+# Durable Functions
+- Is an extension of Azure Functions that lets you write stateful functions in a serverless environment.
+The extension manages state, checkpoints, and restarts for you,
+- Models for .NET class library:
+	- Isolated worker model: your function code runs in a separate .NET worker process.
+	- In-process model: your function code runs in the same process as the function's host process.
+# Best practice
+## General
+- Choose the correct hosting plan:
+	- How your function app is scaled based on demand and how instances allocation is managed.
+	- The resources available to each function app instance.
+	- Support for advanced functionality, such as Azure Virtual Network connectivity.
+- Configure storage correctly: used for trigger and logging, if misconfigured file system or storage account can affect the performance and availability of your functions.
+- Storage connection settings:
+	- Function apps that scale dynamically can run either from an Azure Files endpoint in your storage account or from the file servers associated with your scaled-out instances.
+This behavior is controlled by the following application settings:
+		- `WEBSITE_CONTENTAZUREFILECONNECTIONSTRING`
+		- `WEBSITE_CONTENTSHARE`
+- Storage account configuration
+	- To reduce latency, create the storage account in the same region as the function app.
+	- To improve performance in production, use a separate storage account for each function app.
+This is especially true with Durable Functions and Event Hub triggered function.
+	- For Event Hub triggered functions, don't use an account with Data Lake Storage enabled.
+- Handling large data sets: when running on Linux, you can add extra storage by mounting a file share.
+Mounting a share is a convenient way for a function to process a large existing data set.
+- Organize your functions:
+	- Functions are often combined into a single function app, but they can also run in separate functions apps.
+In Premium and Dedicated plans, multiple function apps can also share the same resources by running in the same plan.
+How you group your functions and functions apps can impact the performance, scaling, configuration, deployment and security of your overall solution.
+- Optimize deployments:
+	- Having your functions run from the deployment package.
+This run from package approach provides the following benefits:
+		- Reduces the risk of file copy locking issues.
+		- Can be deployed directly to a production app, which does trigger a restart.
+		- Know that all files in the package are available to your app.
+		- Improves the performance of AEM template deployments.
+		- My reduce cold-start times, particularly for JS functions with large npm package trees
+	- Consider using CD in CI/CD to connect deployments to your source control solution.
+CD also let you run from the deployment package.
+	- For Premium plan hosting, consider adding a warmup trigger to reduce latency when new instance are added.
+	- To minimize deployment downtime and to be able to roll back deployments, consider using deployments slots.
+- Write robust functions:
+	- Avoid long-running functions: large, long-running function cause unexpected timeout issue.
+	- Make sure background tasks complete: when your function starts any tasks, callbacks, threads, processes, they must complete before your function code returns.
+Because functions doesn't track these background threads, site shutdown ca occur regardless of background thread status, which can cause unintended behavior in your functions.
+	- Plan cross-function communication: Durable Functions and Azure Logic Apps are built to manage state transitions and communication between multiple functions.
+	- Write functions to be stateless: functions should be stateless and idempotent if possible.
+	- Write defensive functions: design your functions with the ability to continue from a previous fail point during the next execution.
+- Design for security.
+- Consider concurrency.
+- Worker process count.
+- Trigger configuration.
+- Plan for connections.
+- Language-specific considerations.
+- Maximize availability.
+- Monitor effectively:
+	- Make sure that AzureWebJobsDashboard application setting is removed.
+This setting was supported in older version of Functions.
+If it exists, removing `AzureWebJobsDashboard` improves performance of your functions.
+	- Review the Application Insight logs.
+If data you expect to find is missing, consider adjusting the sampling settings to better capture your monitoring scenario.
+You can use the `excludedTypes` setting to exclude certain types from sampling, such as `Request` or `Exception`.
+- Build in redundancy.
+##  Performance and reliability
+- Function organization:
+	- Organize functions for performance and scaling: each function that you create has a memory footprint.
+While this footprint is usually small, having too many functions within a function app can lead to slower startup of your app on new instances.
+It also means that the overall memory usage of your function app might be higher.
+	- Organize functions for configuration and deployment: `host.json` is used to configure advanced behavior of function triggers and the Azure Functions runtime, changes to the `host.json` file apply to all functions within the app.
+If you have some functions that need custom configurations, consider moving them into their own function app.
+	- Organize functions by privilege
+- Scalability:
+	- Share and manage connections: reuse connections to external resources whenever possible.
+		- Connection limit: the number of available connections in a Consumption plan is limited, partly because a function app in this plan runs in a sandbox environment.
+One of the restrictions that the sandbox impose on your code is a limit on the number of outbound connections (currently 600 active and, 12000 total).
+		- Static clients:
+			- Do not create a new client with every function invocation.
+			- Do create a single, static client that every function invocation can use.
+			- Consider creating a single, static client in a shared helper class if different functions use the same service.
+	- Avoid sharing storage accounts
+	- Don't mix test and production code in the same function app
+	- Use async code but avoid blocking calls
+	- Use multiple worker processes
+	- Receive message in batch whenever possible
+	- Configure host behaviors to better handle concurrency
 ## Notes
 - When using scripting languages, the function.json file for each function contains its triggers and bindings, and it needs to be explicitly created.
 The file host.json has runtime-specific configurations, not definitions of triggers and bindings.
 Decorating methods and Decorating parameters are used to define triggers and bindings when using compiled languages, not scripted ones.
 - The fan-out/fan-in pattern enables multiple function to be executed in parallel, waiting for all functions to finish.
 Often, some aggregation work is done on the results that are returned from the functions.